sumanta2/SocialMedia/TwitterCloneClient/ReadMe.txt

 IMP::::   First run socket.io server then run Backend server then run frontend server

 iconscout url https://iconscout.com/unicons/   (from here i download the Icons which package already installed)

+if delete a post all comment of this post is automatically deleted

+if delete a chat all message of this chat are also deleted